TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    Do not confuse this field with :c:member:`~PyTypeObject.tp_dict`; that is the dictionary for attributes of the type object itself.

-   If the value of this field is greater than zero, it specifies the offset from the start of the instance structure.
-If the value is less than zero, it specifies the offset from the *end* of the instance structure.
+   If the value of this field is greater than zero, it specifies the offset kutoka the start of the instance structure.
+If the value is less than zero, it specifies the offset kutoka the *end* of the instance structure.
 A negative offset is more expensive to use, and should only be used when the instance structure contains a variable-length part.
 This is used for example to add an instance variable dictionary to subtypes of :class:`str` or :class:`tuple`.
 Note